nacht-falter/sonic-explorers/README.md

 - **User authentication and profiles**: Users can create an account, log in and log out.
 They can customize their profile by adding a profile picture and a short bio.
 - **Sound upload with geolocation**: Users can upload sounds and add location data.
 They can also edit and delete their sounds.
 - **Tagging system**: Users can add tags to their sounds.
 - **Sound list view with infinite scroll**: Users can see lists of sounds (all sounds, sounds by followed users, liked sounds).
-For better performance the lists are paginated, and additional sounds are loaded when the user scrolls to the bottom of the page.
+For better performance, the lists are paginated, and additional sounds are loaded when the user scrolls to the bottom of the page.
 - **Sound search**: Users can search for sounds by title, description, user, or tag.
 - **Sound map view**: Users can view all sounds on a map.
 - **User interactions**: Users can like and comment on sounds.
 They can also follow other users.